unnikrishnan-c/programs-for-book-chapters/README.md

 # programs-for-book-chapters
-This page contains code for elementary  graph algorithms on CPU and GPU:
+This page contains GPU and multi-core CPU code for elementary  graph algorithms.
-Foloder BOOK / GPU contains CUDA programs for algorithms and BOO/CPU contains C++ code for algorithms Algorithms available are
+Folder BOOK/GPU contains CUDA programs for algorithms and BOOK/CPU contains OpenMP+C++ code for algorithms.
+Algorithms available are